Here are some things to consider when buying coffee.

 Look for coffee bags that have a roast date on them - it’s an indication that the roaster cares enough to inform you about freshness.
-As for when to consume a coffee after its roast date, this differs coffee to coffee.
-But generally with whole beans it’s best to consume a few days after the roast date through a couple months from the roast date.
 If you prefer to buy pre-ground coffee, consider buying smaller amounts at a time so that you’re enjoying fresher coffee.

 Some coffee bags will note flavors that you can spot in the coffee, just like how wine bottles might display flavor notes.
-These notes don’t mean that the roaster actually added flavors to the coffee (at least that’s not the norm); they just mean that the coffee might remind you of these flavors.
-Pay attention to these notes and over time you may realize what types of flavors you prefer.
-See the TASTING COFFEE section for more on flavors.
+These notes don’t mean that the roaster actually added flavors to the coffee (at least that’s not the norm); they just mean that the coffee reminded someone of these flavors.